What Is a BS/MD Program?

 This is where many families need more than information.
 They need interpretation.

 A program list tells you what exists.
-It does not tell you what your student's current application is actually saying.
+It does not tell you what the student’s current application is saying.

 - Strong academic preparation